 Spanish studies 1 (intermediate)

-This module takes you to an intermediate level of linguistic competence in Spanish, which is equivalent to B1 level of the Council of Europe’s Common European Framework of Reference.
+This module takes you to an intermediate level of linguistic competence in Spanish, which is equivalent to B1 level of the Council of Europe’s Common European Framework of Reference for languages (CEFR).
 You will develop your confidence in listening, reading, writing, speaking and interacting in Spanish, as well as your knowledge and understanding of Spanish-speaking societies and cultures.
 In addition, the module is designed to expand your academic, digital and employability skills in Spanish contexts.
 You will have the option to study most activities in a book or as interactive online activities on the module website.
+Some activities are only available online.
 The website uses authentic online resources in support of independent and collaborative learning.

 What you will study

-This module is based around six themes: Leisure and culture; Geography; Work, employment and unemployment; History; Celebrations, customs and traditions; and Society.
+This module is based around six themes: Leisure and culture; Geography; Education and employment; History; Celebrations, customs and traditions; and Contemporary society.
 Through each theme, you will gradually develop your Spanish knowledge and skills by:

 - familiarising yourself with core vocabulary and grammar